 A. Peer Involvement in Annual Performance and Merit Evaluation.
-Each faculty member's performance will be evaluated relative to his or her assigned duties.
+Each faculty member's performance will be evaluated relative to his or her assigned duties by the Faculty Development & P&T Committee.
 Each faculty member's performance will be rated annually using the following university rating scale: